Learning A Locally Unified 3D Point Cloud for View Synthesis: Introduction

 \end{itemize}

 The rest of this paper is organized as follows.
 Section \ref{sec:RW} briefly reviews related works.
 Section \ref{sec:proposed} presents the proposed framework for view synthesis, followed by comprehensive experiments and analyses in Section \ref{sec:exp}.
-Finally, Section \ref{sec:exp} concludes the paper.
+Finally, Section \ref{sec:exp} concludes the paper and discusses some future directions for improving the proposed view synthesis paradigm.